aloha-fim/speculator/README.md

 The Web Stack
 ---
 ![picture](/img/stack.png)

 We will focus on the Flask and Postgres components to the web stack.
 A user should be able to logon and upload an image in Flask.
-The output in Flask will be 5 images from the database, derived by the CNN.
+The output in Flask will contain 5 images from the database, which will be derived by prediction from the CNN.

 The Neural Network
 ---
 ![picture](/img/vgg.png)

-The CNN will use the pre-trained model VGG16 using Keras.
+The CNN will use the pre-trained model VGG16 for feature extraction through Keras.

 * Convolutions layers (i.e. 3*3 size)
 * Max pooling layers (i.e. 2*2 size)
-* Fully connected layers at end
-* Total 16 layers
+* 16+ layers

 The Recommendation Method
 ---
 ![picture](/img/knn.png)
-The CNN will create an output value to all of the images.
-The recommendation system will take the input image and predict by KNN.
+As a basis for similarity search, the CNN collects features from the input image to enable the k-Nearest Neighbors (kNN) algorithm by classifying it against other images in the database.

-Math behind implementation of K-Nearest Neighbor (KNN)
+Math behind implementation of K-Nearest Neighbor
 ---
 ![picture](/img/euclidmath.png)
-The prediction will output 5 images from the database based on KNN values.
+The quality of the prediction will be based on the kNN values.
+Other classification algorithms will be evaluated to improve the recommendation.